etchre/web102_prework/README.md

 The following **optional** features are implemented:

 * [x] Created a navigation bar at the top to quickly navigate to specific sections of the page
-* [ ] Overhaul game card to display more information (like total amount raised and the goal)
+* [x] Overhaul game card to display more information (like total amount raised and the goal)
-* [ ] Create a search bar to search for a specific game
+* [x] Create a search bar to search for a specific game
+* [x] Implemented responsive design (multiple layouts for different screen sizes)
+* [x] Changed color scheme to a ligher one
+* [x] Changed font to 'M PLUS 1'
+* [ ] Overhaul stats card section to fit in with the look of the game cards

 ## Video Walkthrough